callmecrazy1983/callmecrazy1983/README.md

 - 👋 Hi, I’m Josh
 - 👀 I’m interested in being the best version of me currently available
 - 🌱 I’m currently learning how to adult
-- ⚡ Fun fact: I got my first A+ certification from ABCD in 1999.  the Y2K fear was real.
+- ⚡ Fun fact: I got my first certification from ABCD in 1999.  the Y2K fear was real.